-This "new" project I began almost four years ago.
+This "new" project I began almost five years ago.
 I've always wanted to write an unconventional love story, and for many years considered how I could go about doing it.
 Nothing ever came to me.
 But then Kye and I moved here, to remote southwestern Oregon, and my life, tumultuous as it has been, began to come together in many ways.
 When that happened it occurred to me that my own life could serve as a worthy template (I felt; you may end up disagreeing with me) to the as-yet-begun story.

 The title is both lame and good.
 I'm sure as time goes on I'll have multiple opportunities to change it.
 For now this project shall remain A Love Story.

 The chapters are very roughly edited.
 Please forgive any issues.
 And enjoy.

 Eight Years Ago